petukhovv/tree2vec/README.md

 - **DepthExtractor** - min, max or mean depth extraction from AST;
 - **CharsLengthExtractor** - min, max or mean chars length (for some node) from AST;
 - **NGramsNumberExtractor** - calculating number of specified n-grams.
+- **AllNGramsNumberExtractor** - calculating number of all n-grams by specified configuration (n, max_distance, etc).

 ### AST format